China's rising output, price rout deepen aluminum industry gloom

 “In China, production growth and demand growth are completely divorced,” said Patel, noting that political factors such as the desire to keep workers employed drive output decisions more than questions of profitability.

-Of the world’s 50 highest-cost smelters, 37 are in China, and the average cost of production there this year will be $1,918 a ton, 14 percent above the average cost of the rest of the world at $1,684 a ton.
+Of the world’s 50 highest-cost smelters, 37 are in China, and the average cost of production there this year will be $1,918 a tonne, 14 percent above the average cost of the rest of the world at $1,684 a tonne.

 That will likely fuel criticism about growing exports, which Alcoa and Century Aluminum have blamed for weakening prices and triggered speculation that U.S. players may launch efforts to restrict exports through tariffs.